Mark Whitaker (journalist): Early life and education

-Media executive
+Journalism

-He was the Editor of Newsweek, the first African-American to lead a national news magazine.
+He was an editor of Newsweek, the first African-American to lead a national news magazine.
 While he ran the magazine, from 1998 until 2006, it won four National Magazine Awards—for coverage of 9/11, the Iraq War, the Monica Lewinsky scandal and the 2004 elections.

 From 2004 to 2006, Whitaker served as president of the American Society of Magazine Editors.

 Whitaker was senior vice president and Washington bureau chief for NBC News, succeeding Tim Russert after his fatal heart attack in June 2008.
 In that role, he oversaw all Washington-based reporting and production for NBC and MSNBC during the 2008 election and early years of the Obama presidency, in addition to appearing as an on-air analyst.
 Before moving to Washington, he served as chief deputy to the president of NBC News in New York.

-From 2011 to 2013, he was executive vice president and managing editor of CNN Worldwide, where he oversaw daily news coverage and also persuaded the network to hire the food and travel writer Anthony Bourdain and to create the program Anthony Bourdain: Parts Unknown.
+From 2011 to 2013, he was executive vice president and managing editor of CNN Worldwide, where he oversaw daily news coverage, launched CNN Films, and persuaded the network to hire food and travel writer Anthony Bourdain to create the program Anthony Bourdain: Parts Unknown.
 After Bourdain's suicide in 2018, Whitaker praised the chef's coverage of under-reported countries such as Lebanon and said, "It's not a food show; it's journalism."